The Vermont Statutes Online

 Chapter 001 : Governor

-(1) eight members shall be appointed by the governor; no more than four shall be from one political party.
+(1) Eight members shall be appointed by the Governor, not more than four of whom shall be from one political party.

-(2) six members shall be appointed by the legislature, three by the senate committee on committees, and three by the speaker of the house; no more than two appointees shall be members of the legislature.
-Each appointing authority shall appoint no more than two members from the same political party.
+(B) Not more than two appointees shall be members of the General Assembly, and each appointing authority shall appoint not more than two members from the same political party.

-(4) For terms expiring on June 30, 2005, two shall be made by the governor, one shall be made by the committee on committees and one shall be made by the speaker.
-Thereafter, appointments of members to fill vacancies or expired terms shall be made by the authority that made the initial appointment to the vacated or expired term.
+(c) The terms of members shall be four years.
+Appointments of members to fill vacancies or expired terms shall be made by the authority that made the initial appointment to the vacated or expired term.

-(f) The commission may appoint members to an advisory council to provide information on the concerns of Vermont women and assist the commission in the fulfillment of its responsibilities.
-The commission may establish ad hoc committees or task forces to study and make recommendations to the commission.
-The chairperson of such committees or task forces shall be appointed by the chairperson of the commission.
+(f) The Commission may appoint members to an advisory council to provide information on the concerns of Vermont women and assist the Commission in the fulfillment of its responsibilities.
+The Commission may establish ad hoc committees or task forces to study and make recommendations to the Commission.
+The chair of such committees or task forces shall be appointed by the Chair of the Commission.
 The tenure of such committees or task forces shall be determined by the nature of the study and the project undertaken.